MarcelShimooka/NiceToast/README.md

 ============

 NiceToast provides a simple way to show a custom toast within your apps.
-You can set a theme like "success", "warning" or "error" to show a toast with diferent colors.
+You can set a theme like "success", "warning" or "error" to show a toast with different colors.

 ## Sample Application
 Check the sample application on Google Play: